Generative Forests: Learning generative forests using supervised boosting

-To learn a \geot, we just have to learn its set of trees.
+\textbf{From the GAN framework to a fully supervised training of generative models} It can appear quite unusual to train generative models using a supervised learning framework, so before introducing our algorithm, we provide details on its filiation in the generative world, starting from the popular GAN training framework \cite{gpmxwocbGA}.
+In this framework, one trains a generative model against a discriminator model which has no purpose other than to parameterize the generative loss optimized.
+As shown in \cite{nctFG}, there is a generally inevitable slack between the generator and the discriminator losses with neural networks, which translates into uncertainty for training. \cite{ngGT} show that the slack disappears for calibrated models, a property satisfied by their generative trees (and also by our generative forests).
+Moreover, \cite{ngGT} also show that the GAN training can be simplified and made much more efficient for generative trees by having the discriminator (a decision tree) copy the tree structure of the generator, a setting defined as \textit{copycat}.
+Hence, one gets reduced uncertainty and more efficient training.
+Training still involves two models but it becomes arguably very close to the celebrated boosting framework for top-down induction of decision trees \cite{kmOT}, up to the crucial detail that the generator turns out to implements boosting's leveraged "hard" distribution.
+This training gives guarantees on the likelihood ratio risk we define in \eqref{eqLRR}.
+Our paper closes the gap with boosting: copycat training can be equivalently simplified to training a \textit{single generative model} in a \textit{supervised} (2 classes) framework.
+The two classes involved are the observed data and the uniform distribution.
+Using the uniform distribution is allowed by the assumption that the domain is closed, which is reasonable for tabular data but can also be alleviated by reparameterization \cite[Remark 3.3]{ngGT}.
+The (supervised) loss involved for training reduces to the popular concave "entropic"-style losses used in CART, C4.5 and in popular packages like \texttt{scikit-learn}.
+And of course, minimizing such losses \textit{still} provides guarantee on the generative loss \eqref{eqLRR}.
+While it is out of scope to show how copycat training does ultimately simplify, we provide all components of the "end product": algorithm, loss optimized and the link between the minimization of the supervised and generative losses via boosting. \\ \textbf{The algorithm} To learn a \geot, we just have to learn its set of trees.
 Our training algorithm, \topdownGT~(Algorithm \ref{alg-topdownGT}), performs a greedy top-down induction.
 In Step 1, we initialize the set of $T$ trees to $T$ roots.
-Step 2.2 picks a candidate leaf to split in the chosen tree $\tree_*$ and Step 2.4 splits $\tree_*$ by replacing $\candidateleaf$ by a stump whose corresponding splitting predicate, \texttt{p}, is returned in Step 2.3 using a weak splitter oracle called \texttt{splitPred}. "weak" refers to boosting's weak/strong learning setting \cite{kTO} and means that we shall only require lightweight assumptions about this oracle; in decision tree induction, this oracle is the key to boosting from such weak assumptions \cite{kmOT}.
+Steps 2.1 and 2.2 choose a tree ($\tree_*$) and a leaf to split ($\candidateleaf$) in the tree.
+In our implementation, we pick the leaf among all trees which is the heaviest with respect to $\colorr$.
+Hence, we merge Steps 2.1 and 2.2.
+Picking the heaviest leaf is standard to grant boosting in decision tree induction \cite{kmOT}; in our case, there is a second benefit: we tend to learn size-balanced models.
+For example, during the first $J=T$ iterations, each of the $T$ roots gets one split because each root has a larger mass (1) than any leaf in a tree with depth $>0$.
+Step 2.4 splits $\tree_*$ by replacing $\candidateleaf$ by a stump whose corresponding splitting predicate, \texttt{p}, is returned in Step 2.3 using a weak splitter oracle called \texttt{splitPred}. "weak" refers to boosting's weak/strong learning setting \cite{kTO} and means that we shall only require lightweight assumptions about this oracle; in decision tree induction, this oracle is the key to boosting from such weak assumptions \cite{kmOT}.
 This will also be the case for our generative models.
-Before wrapping up the description of Steps 2.1, 2.2, 2.4, we investigate \texttt{splitPred}. \paragraph{The weak splitter oracle \texttt{splitPred}} In decision tree induction, a splitting predicate is chosen to reduce an expected Bayes risk \eqref{defPOIBAYESRISK} (\textit{e.g.} that of the log loss \cite{qC4}, square loss \cite{bfosCA}, etc.).
-In our case, \texttt{splitPred} does about the same \textit{with a catch in the binary task it adresses}, which is\footnote{The prior is chosen by the user: without reasons to do otherwise, a balanced approach suggests $\prior = 0.5$.}:
+We now investigate Step 2.3 and \texttt{splitPred}.\\ \textbf{The weak splitter oracle \texttt{splitPred}} In decision tree induction, a splitting predicate is chosen to reduce an expected Bayes risk \eqref{defPOIBAYESRISK} (\textit{e.g.} that of the log loss \cite{qC4}, square loss \cite{bfosCA}, etc.).
+In our case, \texttt{splitPred} does about the same \textit{with a catch in the binary task it adresses}, which is\footnote{The prior is chosen by the user: without reasons to do otherwise, a balanced approach suggests $\prior = 0.5$.} $\binartaskgen \defeq (\prior, \colorr, \coloru)$ (our mixture measure is thus $\colorm{ } \defeq\prior \cdot \colorr + (1-\prior) \cdot \coloru$).
+The corresponding expected Bayes risk that \texttt{splitPred} seeks to minimize is just: